krutagna10/rural-arts/README.md

 # Rural Art
 A website which brings rural arts to the world.
+Rural arts are like hidden gems, which world should recognise & appreciate with this website.

 ### Screenshot